Two years ago at SCaLE I attended a workshop on building ignite-style lightning talks. I failed abysmally.

 What’s a good topic?

-Good topics tend to address very specific events, ideas or activities.
-I find it’s helpful to start with a question.
-So, for example “An intro to the open source project I’m working on” is probably not a good topic.
+Good topics address very specific events, ideas or activities.
+It’s helpful to start with a question.
+For example “An intro to the open source project I’m working on” is probably not a good topic.
 Software packages are big and have lots of factors to them.
-Even a smaller one can be done no justice in five minutes, though I’ve seen some people try.
+Even a smaller one can be done no justice in five minutes, though I’ve seen people try.
 “How I solved specific problem X with open source project Y” is far more likely to yield a good result.

 Good topics I’ve given or heard talks about include “You’re a Failure!
 Now what?”
 “How I got involved with the stupidest man in the world” (I had the misfortune of being tangentially connected to this debacle), “Operations lessons from a 17th century Samauri,” “4 steps for making great technical documentation,” “CS skills they don’t teach in school,” and “Sex, Secret and God: A brief history of bad passwords.”

-A few things to note: Most of the topics are pretty constrained.
-The samauri probably only had a few lessons relevant to computer ops and as presenter you don’t even need to go through all of them; “4 steps” is constraining from the start; same for “skills they don’t teach in school,” after all you don’t need to present all of them either.
-Pick four.
-The topics also tend to be a bit humorous.
-Lightning talks are not lectures and work best if they’re a bit light-hearted in a way that captures attention.
+You’ll note that most of the topics are tightly constrained.
+The samauri probably only had a few lessons relevant to computer ops, and you only need to pick the top three or four to fill five minutes; “4 steps” is constraining from the start; same for “skills they don’t teach in school,” as you don’t need to present all of them, just pick 3.
+The topics are often humorous.
+Lightning talks are not lectures and work best if they’re a light-hearted in a way that drives the key points home.

 Some day I’ll give a talk about “how my vacation to New Zealand changed my work in tech.”
 The key points can be covered in five minutes.